 Dispatcher User Field until July 10th.

-The "Loads Booked" Metric is updated to utilize the
+The "loads booked" metric is updated to use the

 Records from July 1st - July 9th without the